pulsar-chem/Pulsar-Meta/README.md

                   dependencies.
 This is useful for core developers, as their changes will only exist locally.
 Core developers can use this option, and then set `CMAKE_PREFIX_PATH` of the core package to the install directory given to this meta package.
+Additionally, for the tests to run, you may need to set `CMAKE_INSTALL_RPATH` to the lib directry of the install directory given to meta for the core tests to run.